pouryashirazian/volmesh/README.md

 ## Applications
 **volmesh** is designed for high-fidelity physically-based simulation of soft tissues.
-Some of the main applications of that are as follows:
+Some of the main applications of that are as follows: soft-tissue animation volume rendering surface reconstruction
-- soft-tissue animation
-- volume rendering